dotnet/AspNetCore.Docs/aspnet/aspnet/overview/developing-apps-with-windows-azure/building-real-world-cloud-apps-with-windows-azure/continuous-integration-and-continuous-delivery.md

 For more information on the continuous integration and delivery features of Azure DevOps Services, see [the Azure DevOps documentation](/azure/devops/index).

 If you're looking for a turn-key project management, team collaboration, and source control solution, check out Azure DevOps Services.
-The service is free for up to 5 users, and you can sign up for it at [Azure DevOps Services](https://dev.azure.com/).
+Sign up at [Azure DevOps Services](https://dev.azure.com/).

 ## Summary